 Hannah McGurk.
 PDF.
 In relation to the concept of the dark figure of crime, critically discusses the alternative forms of data that may provide a clearer picture of the true extent of crime in society.

 Research Strategy for Bringing to Light the Dark

-Giuseppe M. Fazari Ph.D. - Editor(s): Karen E. Breseman National Institute of Justice/NCJRS
+Giuseppe M. Fazari Ph.D.: Karen E. Breseman National Institute of

-Abstract: The Uniform Crime Report (UCR) and the National Crime Victimization Survey (NCVS) are two widely known sources of crime statistics, offering an analysis of crime data.
-However, there is no equivalent measure of campus crime at the national level.
-Campus crime is known as the dark figure of crime or the unknown crime.
-This research article attempts to develop a methodology in examining campus crime to mitigate a previous failure (the Jeanne Clery Act) to account for campus crime.
-It demonstrates the consequences of such a void by examining the differences between undergraduate incident reports and survey responses of theft victimization (a prevalent campus crime).
+Abstract: Campus crime is known as the dark figure of crime or the unknown crime.
+This research article attempts to develop a methodology in examining campus crime to mitigate a previous failure to account for campus crime.
+It demonstrates the consequences of such a void by examining the differences between undergraduate incident reports and survey responses of theft victimization, a prevalent campus crime.
 First it begins by reviewing existing literature which substantiates the need for a methodology examining the dark figure of crime in Campus.

 of crime and its impact on the criminal justice system

 Doorewaard, Cecili, Acta Criminologica: Southern African Journal of Criminology, Volume 27, Number 2, 1 January 2014.